Campaigning to end the criminalisation of seafarers

 What is Nautilus doing?

-The scheme ensures that reciprocal advice and support can be provided to union members if they are involved in an incident within a port, territory, territorial waters or onboard a vessel flagged in one of the countries covered by the agreement.
+Nautilus International is part of the JASON network with other Nautilus Federation affiliates to provide members with reciprocal advice and support if they are involved in an incident within a port, territory, territorial waters or onboard a vessel flagged in one of the countries covered by the agreement.